-Please note – the Reading Room is currently being used as a screening room for Warping, threading, weaving, drawing, however, visitors are invited to use the open access resources which are currently located in The Parlour, next door to the Reading Room.
+Please note – the Reading Room is currently being used as a screening room, visitors are invited to use the open access resources which are currently located in The Parlour, next door to the Reading Room.

 We welcome researchers and browsers to the dedicated research space in the museum – the Reading Room.